 Ping’s wedges, the 3.0 Glides are equipped with Ping Z-Z115 wedge shafts that are made by Nippon.
 They were created with a lower balance point near the tip enabling a lower ball flight with better control and great feel.

-At the end of the day it’s preference and we highly recommend testing out different shafts before making a blind purchase.
 Be sure to share your experiences with different wedge shafts in the comments.